-'Passengers' is a collection of poems about love.
+'Passengers' is Winter Bel's debut collection of poems of love and protest.

 Line up the roads below the sun

 If with those far-dusted steps I would prove

 - 'Apprentice' by Winter Bel

 Winter Bel's debut poetry collection 'Passengers' captures both the highs and the lows of matters of the heart, while ultimately celebrating the most universal of languages and the most necessary of adventures there is.

 These are 'poems about love' and not always 'love poems', although Winter's early exposure to Byron and W.B.
 Yeats means readers of romantic disposition will not be disappointed.
 Often compared to song lyrics, Winter's poems are big on visual imagery, internal rhyme and character-defining flecks of detail.
 Her overarching ambition is to write poetry in language that anyone can understand even as it captures complex and nuanced experiences.
 (She expects that journey to be lifelong.)

 To follow developments with 'Passengers' in its approach to publication, sign up for the Winter Bel newsletter below.